 PCOM School of Pharmacy does not routinely accept transfer students; however, a transfer application may be considered under extenuating circumstances and depending on places available in the class.
 Consideration will be given only to a student who is in good standing at an ACPE-accredited college or school of pharmacy who is eligible for re-admission to the previously attended college or school.
-The initial request for transfer must originate from the dean of the college or school of pharmacy -Georgia Campus.
+The initial request for transfer must originate from the dean of the college or school of pharmacy from which the student wishes to transfer and must be directed to the dean of the PCOM School of Pharmacy -Georgia Campus.
 Application materials must be submitted and a formal interview with the Admissions Committee will be required.
 If accepted, a transfer student will be given credit for courses successfully passed at the previous college that meet PCOM's curriculum requirements.
 A minimum of two years must be completed at PCOM for a student to be eligible to receive the PharmD degree.